 There is no one key attribute, skill or experience that we look for in candidates, instead it’s your overall suitability for the Police role that will improve your competitiveness.
 The recruitment process can take in excess of six months to complete and assesses key competencies encompassing intellect, psychological make-up, general fitness, work history, community involvement and medical and prior offence history.

 You will be required to submit an application online.
 Your application will be thoroughly assessed and some may be rejected if deemed not competitive.
 Please ensure that you use correct spelling and grammar and that all questions are answered in full.

 The application form will consist of:

 - personal details

 - employment history

 - history of prior offences and police dealings

 Upon completion of your online application, you may be contacted by Recruiting Services Branch via email to complete the Victoria Police Entrance Examination.

-All costs associated with travel to and from assessment venues/stages will be the responsibility of the applicant, including costs to sit the entrance exam, sum of skin folds test (if required), medical appointments and first aid certification.
+All costs associated with travel to and from assessment venues/stages will be the responsibility of the applicant, including costs to sit the entrance exam, medical appointments and first aid certification.